GlenKPeterson/Paguro/README2.md

 }
 ```

-Ultimately, Transformable took the place of a sequence abstraction in UncleJim.
+Ultimately, Transformable took the place of a sequence abstraction in Paguro.
 It's safe, easy to use, and about 98% as fast as native Java iteration.
 If you really need to pretend you have a Sequence1, Transformable has `take(1)` and `drop(1)` that you can use like `first()` and `rest()` in a pinch.
 That said, everything you could do with Sequence1 you can do faster and just as clearly with Transformable.
 Presumably, this is why Clojure now has Transducers.

 #Motivation